iocane/unbox/README.md

 Contributing
 ------------

-If you would like to contribute code changes, you can either send a patch or commit to the `develop` branch in your local repository and submit a pull request.
+The preferred ways to contribute code are:
+1. Send me a patch and I will review it and apply it to the develop branch
+2. Make a new branch off of `develop`, e.g., `myfeature`, and make your changes in that branch.
+When you are done with your changes create a pull request on Github and I will pull, test/edit and then merge into develop.